eh3rrera/ocpj8-notes/01.Java-Class-Design/6-Develop-code-that-uses-static-keyword-on-initialize-blocks,-variables,-methods,-and-classes.md

 ````

 ###Static Classes
 We can define a class within another class.
 Such a class is called a nested class.
-We can’t make a top level class static.
+We can't make a top level class static.
 Only nested classes can be static.

 ````java
 class OuterClass {